AppleWin/AppleWin/linux.md

 * the app runs at 60FPS with correction for uneven timer deltas.
 * full speed when disk spins execute up to 5 ms real wall clock of emulator code (then returns to Qt)
 * (standard) audio is supported and there are a few configuration options to tune the latency (default very conservative 200ms)
-* plain mockingboard is supported as well (not speech, which hangs the emulator)
 * Open Apple and Solid Apple can be emulated using AltGr and Menu (unfortunately, Alt does not work well)

 ### sa2